quan-dao/RoboND-Perception-Project/writeup_template.md

 As implied in the code above, the Voxel filter has one parameter which is the lenght of one size of a volume element.
 However, a volume element is not necessary a cubic, so this filter can take 3 parameters to define the shape of a volume element.
 The truly important point of this filter is the balance between the reduction of data points and the preservation point cloud key information (e.g. the overall shape and color of objects in the scene).
 With the cubic leaf having size of `0.01m`, the size of the cloud is reduced to 95647 (19% of the original size).

 ### 1.3 Pass Through Filtering
-In segmatation for tablle top objects, everything beneat the top fo the table is unnecessary.
+In segmatation for tablle top objects which will be carried out in the next section, everything beneat the top fo the table is unnecessary.
 Therefore, the data points beneat the table top can be eleminate to save the computation effort later in the segmentation.
 To this end, a Pass Through is carried out as following.
 ```
 	pass_through_z = cloud_filtered.make_passthrough_filter()
     filter_axis = 'z'